Chapter 1: A Boy with Wings

 Pavel’s fingers flew over the buttons, moving them in and out of an empty square at the bottom until he arranged them in the correct order.
 Then he pressed a plus sign to the right of the empty square, and the device opened, revealing a set of miniature tools.

 “So much work for a screwdriver.”
-Nia grabbed a pointed stick from the ground, kneeled behind Theo, and pressed against the brace until it cracked open.
+Nia grabbed a pointed stick from the ground, kneeled behind Theo, and pressed against a brace until it cracked open.
 She did the same for the other side.

 The broken wings fell to the ground.